Last updated on April 10th, 2023 at 07:35 am

-Verizon, new owners of Yahoo’s online services, has admitted that 3 Billion Yahoo accounts were hacked in the 2013 Yahoo data breach.
-In December 2016, yahoo admitted that 1 billion of its users’ accounts were compromised; it’s the largest on record as at 2016, that can now be referred to as the smallest going by the latest record of 3 billion.
+Verizon, the new owner of Yahoo’s online services, has admitted that 3 Billion Yahoo accounts were hacked in the 2013 Yahoo data breach.
+In December 2016, yahoo admitted that 1 billion of its users’ accounts were compromised; it’s the largest on record as at 2016, which can now be referred to as the smallest going by the latest record of 3 billion.

 Verizon revised the numbers after it “received new information from outside the company,” The Wall Street Journal reported.
 Every account held with Yahoo at the time of the breach, according to cybersecurity experts, is thought to have been affected.

 At this point, according to Tom’s guide, here are the few security measures you can take: